-In 2015, ATCO Structures & Logistics recognized an after-tax impairment of \$63 million relating to certain lodge and workforce housing assets.
-ATCO Structures & Logistics determined these assets were impaired due to a reduction in utilization, contracted rooms and rates charged as a result of continued and sustained decreases in key commodity prices as well as a significant reduction in the capital expenditure programs of key clients.
-The Company's 24.5 per cent share of the impairment decreased equity earnings by \$15 million in the Corporate & Other segment.
+In the fourth quarter of 2017, ATCO Structures & Logistics recognized a pre-tax impairment of \$34 million relating to certain workforce housing assets in Canada and space rental assets in the U.S. ATCO Structures & Logistics determined these assets were impaired due to a reduction in utilization, sustained decreases in key commodity prices as well as a significant reduction in the capital expenditure programs of key clients.
+The Company's 24.5 per cent share of the impairment decreased equity earnings by \$7 million in the Corporate & Other segment.

-30. JOINT ARRANGEMENTS
+31. JOINT ARRANGEMENTS